 The combination of reliance on reviews and the burgeoning on-demand services market means websites that profess to vet contractors have become ubiquitous.
 These sites are a great place to find reviews and recommendations, but homeowners should still request references, check to make sure contractors have proper licensing and insurance and apply for permits at the appropriate municipal office.

 Managing a contractor can be a lot of work and, in this on-demand age, it’s something many homeowners don’t want to be bothered with.
 Service Line Warranties of Canada can provide a smooth experience for customers with a network of thoroughly vetted contractors who undergo background checks and are subject to post-job satisfaction surveys.
-Service Line Warranties also has a call center with live agents available 24/7/365.
+Service Line Warranties also has a call centre with live agents available 24/7/365.
 We provide optional home repair service subscriptions to homeowners – when a homeowner gives us a call, we dispatch a vetted network contractor, monitor the job and pay the contractor for the work, taking all the effort out of an emergency home repair.

 In addition, when a municipality partners with Service Line Warranties, we will work with the municipality to educate residents on their water and sewer service line responsibilities, of which many homeowners are unaware, at no cost to the municipality.